 Banks have come a long way since the financial crisis.
-In the aftermath of the crash, industry leaders had to balance both rebuilding profitability and trust with shareholder interests with strict regulatory oversight.
+In the aftermath of the crash, banking industry leaders had to balance both rebuilding profitability and trust with shareholder interests with strict regulatory oversight.

-Given the highly competitive space in the industry, banks now more than ever need to put value on meeting customer needs and expectations.
-It's not enough to tailor to the traditional banking customer base.
+Given the highly competitive space in the industry, banks now more than ever need to place value on meeting customer needs and expectations.
+It’s not enough to tailor to the traditional banking customer base.

-In recent years, banking customers have diversified in age and expectations; banks must adapt to them with the way they reach out and communicate.
-It wouldn't be a stretch to say that the banking industry has grown and evolved more than most through the last few years.
+In recent years, banking customers have diversified in age and expectations.
+Banks must adapt to them with the way they reach out and communicate.
+It wouldn’t be a stretch to say that the banking industry has grown and evolved more than most through the last few years.

 The Battle for Customer Satisfaction